[ Affiliations ]

 Centre de Recherches et d'Etudes Anthropologiques Faculté d'Anthropologie et de Sociologie Université Lumière Lyon 2 Campus Porte des Alpes, Bâtiment K 5, Avenue Pierre Mendès-France 69676 Bron Cedex, France

-This is an ongoing project I began in 2005.
-It focuses on the dynamic interactions between indigenous peoples and state-supported conservation and development projects with a focus on human-environment interactions, environmentalism, and conservation discourses and practices.
-Specifically, I look at conflict and cooperation in a number of natural protected areas, biosphere reserves or buffer zones in the Huasteca.
+I began a second long-term research project in Mexico in 2004, funded by the FYSSEN foundation in 2004-2005 and smaller university grants.
+I have conducted extensive field trips between 2004 and 2008 but have been unable to go back to the field for long temr research due to increased violence.
+This projects centers on the dynamic interactions between indigenous peoples and state-supported conservation and development projects with a focus on human-environment interactions, environmentalism, and conservation discourses and practices.
+Specifically, I look at conflict and cooperation in a number of natural protected areas, biosphere reserves or buffer zones in the Huasteca over time.

 The Huasteca Region Map